California Rental Property Insurance

 Fair Rental Value / Loss of Rents

 Pays you the rental income you lose when a covered loss makes your property temporarily uninhabitable.
-California rebuilds take 12–24 months — carry at least 12 months of fair rental value coverage.
+Some California rental-property repairs can take many months — review at least 12 months of fair rental value coverage.

 ⚖️